trunkclub/firebat/README.md

 ```

 ## Chaining Flows in a process
-Any `Flare::Flow` can optionally implement `self.result` and return a hash, which
+Any `Flare::Flow` can optionally implement `result` and return a hash, which
 will be chained into the next flow defined in a process and available in any step
 as `@_input`.
 For instance:
 ```ruby